 The manuscript of our story is complete, and I am currently seeking agent representation for The Girl With A Hole In Her Heart.
 More on that over at eleanorvannatta.com.

 “Faith is the bird that feels the light and sings when the dawn is still dark” ~ Tagore

 Disclaimer: I am not a veterinarian, and I am not suggesting that this site be used to replace veterinary care.
 I have provided links to other organizations and suppliers of products that I think may be of value to those of you on your quest for information and healthy horses; this does not mean that I recommend every product they sell or agree with all of their views.
-As with everything else, please use your instincts and best judgement.
+As with everything else, please use your instincts, research, and best judgement.